OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-23.md

 ## 2 Samuel 23:24

-Asahel the brother of Joab was among the thirty;
+Asahel, Joab's brother, was among the thirty;
-Elhanan the son of Dodo of Bethlehem,
+Elhanan, Dodo's son from Bethlehem,

 ## 2 Samuel 23:25

-Shammah the Harodite,
+Shammah, a Harodite;
-Elika the Harodite,
+Elika, another Harodite;

 ## 2 Samuel 23:26

-Helez the Paltite,
+Helez, a Paltite;
-Ira the son of Ikkesh the Tekoite,
+Ira, the son of Ikkesh, hailing from Tekoa,

 ## 2 Samuel 23:27

-Abiezer the Anathothite,
+Abiezer, an Anathothite;
-Mebunnai the Hushathite,
+Mebunnai, a Hushathite;

 ## 2 Samuel 23:28

-Zalmon the Ahohite,
+Zalmon, an Ahohite;
-Maharai the Netophathite,
+Maharai, a Netophathite;

 ## 2 Samuel 23:29

-Heleb the son of Baanah the Netophathite,
+Heleb, the son of Baanah from Netophah;
-Ittai the son of Ribai of Gibeah of the sons of Benjamin,
+Ittai, the son of Ribai from Gibeah of the Benjaminites,

 ## 2 Samuel 23:30

-Benaiah a Pirathonite,
+Benaiah, a Pirathonite;
-Hiddai from the brooks of Gaash,
+Hiddai from the streams of Gaash,

 ## 2 Samuel 23:31

-Abi-albon the Arbathite,
+Abi-albon, an Arbathite;
-Azmaveth the Barhumite,
+Azmaveth, a Barhumite,

 ## 2 Samuel 23:32

-Eliahba the Shaalbonite,
+Eliahba, a Shaalbonite;
-the sons of Jashen, Jonathan,
+the sons of Jashen, including Jonathan,

 ## 2 Samuel 23:33

-Shammah the Hararite,
+Shammah, a Hararite;
-Ahiam the son of Sharar the Ararite,
+Ahiam, the son of Sharar from Arar,

 ## 2 Samuel 23:34

-Eliphelet the son of Ahasbai, the son of the Maacathite,
+Eliphelet, the son of Ahasbai, a Maacathite;
-Eliam the son of Ahithophel the Gilonite,
+Eliam, the son of Ahithophel from Giloh,

 ## 2 Samuel 23:35

-Hezro the Carmelite,
+Hezro, a Carmelite;
-Paarai the Arbite,
+Paarai, an Arbite;

 ## 2 Samuel 23:36

-Igal the son of Nathan of Zobah,
+Igal, the son of Nathan, hailing from Zobah;
-Bani the Gadite,
+Bani, a Gadite,

 ## 2 Samuel 23:37

-Zelek the Ammonite,
+Zelek, an Ammonite;
-Naharai the Beerothite, armour bearer of Joab the son of Zeruiah,
+Naharai, a Beerothite, armour bearer of Joab, the son of Zeruiah,

 ## 2 Samuel 23:38

-Ira the Ithrite,
+Ira, an Ithrite;
-Gareb the Ithrite,
+Gareb, another Ithrite,

 ## 2 Samuel 23:39

-Uriah the Hittite;
+Uriah, a Hittite;
-thirty-seven in all.
+thirty-seven in total.